 1912..
 William, Jessie and infant Hilda Lyons move into first floor of 10 Darwin Street

-~1916, Hannah moves with William Lyons & family to 21 Darwin Street - above
+~1916, Hannah moves with her son in law William Lyons & family to 21 Darwin Street - above

 1918-1921 Recorded in the Electoral Roll Books at 21 Darwin Street as Anna Sullivan

 1922 , when , she died, aged 71, on 10/02/1922 at 21, Darwin St., Southwark.
 Her other daughter Maud White, of 10 Darwin St., was present at the death.
 Cause of death was: 1] Chronic Bronchitis & 2] Cardiac failure.
 She is given as the widow of John Sullivan, house painter. d.c.DS1.
 So, her 2 oldest grandchildren by Jessie -- Hilda and Eva -- should have remembered her.
 They would have been ~12 & 10 at her death.
-JL has tried very hard to find out where she was buried - without success until in February 2018 he found Hannah, and also her husband John before her, 1892, buried in Tower Hamlets Cemetery: this north of the river.
+JL had tried very hard to find out where she was buried - without success until in February 2018 he found Hannah, and also her husband John before her, 1892, buried in Tower Hamlets Cemetery: this north of the river.
 Her grave in an area of public graves (up to 8 persons in each).
 Most of the headstones are missing but a few survive to confirm the approximate dates.
 The two photos are the best IJohn could do to capture the general area.The cemetery was originally privately owned until 1966 when the company became bankrupt.
 It was then taken into the care of the GLC who wanted to demolish all the headstones and clear the site for a park.
 There was a great fuss made about this and so they locked the gates and left it for 30 years!
 Now a trust has been set up to look after the site but with only three staff, they rely on volunteers mainly: it is designated a nature park.

 Summary of where she lived.